Understanding File Inclusion and Path Traversal

 Automated Tools

-- Burp Suite: Scanner and manual testing capabilities
+- Burp Suite: Scanner and manual testing capabilities.

-- OWASP ZAP: Free security scanner
+- OWASP ZAP: Free security scanner with path traversal detection.

 - Nmap: Scripts like